segmentio/segment-docs/src/segment-app/iam/audit-trail.md

 plan: audit-trail
 ---

-The Audit Trail allows you can view user and system activity, filter activity for specific actions or actors, and export your data to an event streams source or CSV file.
+The Audit Trail allows you to view user and system activity, filter activity for specific actions or actors, and export your data to an event streams source or CSV file.

 > info "Viewing the Audit Trail requires Workspace Owner permissions"
 > You must have the Workspace Owner role to view the Audit Trail page.
 For more information about roles and permissions within Segment, see the [Roles documentation](/docs/segment-app/iam/roles/).